AdobeDocs/commerce-merchant-services.en/help/express-checkout/testing.md

 ### Using sandbox account

-When you test and validate your sandbox you must use a fake credit card number and a [sandbox](https://merchant-sandbox.bolt.com/register){target="_blank"} merchant account in Bolt, so that you are not creating real charges to an existing credit card account.
+When you test and validate your sandbox you must use a fake credit card number and a [sandbox](https://merchant-sandbox.bolt.com/register){target="_blank"} merchant account in [!DNL Bolt], so that you are not creating real charges to an existing credit card account.

 ## Testing in production